the-klingspor/graph-theoretic-approach-for-MSA-bt/README.md

 # graph-theoretic-approach-for-MSA-bt
-The repository for my bache
+The repository for my bachechelor thesis.